 As the widowed wife of the professor we get Edith Evanson, a woman who began acting in her middle ages and often had bit-parts as maids, housekeepers and secretaries in the 120 films, serials and series she appeared in, including blockbusters like Citizen Kane (1941), Rope (1948), Perfect Strangers (1951), and The Big Heat (1953).
 She appeared (uncredited) as Mrs Crockett in the hugely influential 1951 sci-fi film The Day the Earth Stood Still (review), appeared in an episode of the TV series Space Patrol in 1953 and might be recognised as the innkeeper from Journey to the Center of the Earth (1959).
 The leading lady of the film was the rather unknown actress Janet Warren, whose most memorable role lasted not much more than a minute, when she appeared as the goose girl in The Ghost of Frankenstein (1942, review).

-Screenwriter George Callahan co-wrote the sci-fi cult classic This Island Earth (1955).
+Screenwriter George Callahan co-wrote the sci-fi cult classic This Island Earth (1955, review).
 Some original music was written by Dave Torbett, who four years later ended up orchestrating the music for the film that more or less kicked off the sci-fi craze of Hollywood in 1950, Destination Moon (review).
 Director of photography Harry Neumann filmed around 300 western films and serials, and dabbled in other genres in about 50 films.
 These included the 1951 film Flight to Mars (review), and his very last movie, schlock master Roger Corman’s immortal masterpiece The Wasp Woman (1969).

 So, how to sum this up?
 A decent dose of light-hearted fun, a few good puns, uneven acting, professionally directed and shot, well-lit and with a good atmosphere, for a Poverty Row B movie.
 The dialogue is mostly extremely clunky and the script is much too convoluted.
 The characters are too bland and I never quite remember who is who and how they’re related to the dead professor.
 The ending is simply too incredible to be believable.
 But all in all, a very enjoyable B mystery comedy.
 A modern viewer may find it difficult to swallow the casual racism of the film.